7 Nighttime Habits Making You Gain Weight, Says Science

-There is good news: getting more sleep can help you drop unwanted pounds.
-If that’s not as simple for you as crawling into bed a little earlier, these bad habits might be keeping you from getting the hours you need to shake those final pounds clinging to your frame.
+There is good news (and incentive to make progress here!): Getting more sleep can help you drop unwanted pounds.
+If that's not as simple for you as crawling into bed a little earlier, these bad habits might be keeping you from getting the hours you need to shake those final pounds clinging to your frame.

-Adjust your evening routine and get plenty of healthy weight loss foods, and you’ll be dropping pounds in no time.
+Adjust your evening routine and get plenty of healthy weight loss foods and try these Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Eating a Big Meal